 In this day and age, female rappers are always pitted against each other an with that comes beef.
 For instance, there was the Remy Ma and Nicki beef then the Nicki and Cardi beef.
 Even though Nicki and Cardi collaborated on “MotorSport” together, it was mainly for the fans and not a genuine connection/collaboration.
 Luckily the narrative is changing over time; artists like City Girls have collaborated, Nicki Minaj and Meg Thee Stallion; and FINALLY Meg and Cardi.

-The two ladies sampled Frank Ski’s “Whores in this House” but had it’s modern touch to it.
+The two ladies sampled Frank Ski’s “Whores in this House” but it has its modern touch to it.
 The video is EVERYTHING from snakes to splits…

 And a random appearance from Kylie Jenner

-More importantly, there was unity in this video, women coming together, having fun, shaking they ass and then some!
+More importantly, there was unity in this video, women coming together, having fun, shaking their ass, and then some!

 What are your thoughts on the video??
 Comment below and let me know!

 Teyana released her anticipated lengthy album a week ago on Friday June 19th and she definitely made up for the seven song KTSE album.
 After taking a full week to listen to the 23 track album, I can give a legit review.
 Teyana has been on an incline for the past 2-6 years from acting in the VH1 show Hit The Floor, to her album VII in 2014, then KTSE in 2018.